huntdatacenter/docs/docs/faq/compute.md

 Yes.
 Both [iaas](/faq/compute/#what-is-an-iaas-machine) and [blue](http://localhost:8080/faq/compute/#what-is-a-blue-machine) machines are deployed with the latest long term support Ubuntu version.
 From there, you can upgrade to your version of choice.
 [Contact us](/contact) if your workflow require other linux operating systems.

+### When do you plan to upgrade our home operating system?

+We will typically plan to upgrade operating systems every two years in accordance with on home machines when a new long term support

 ## Machine types